 "City Under the Sea" (Bulmer)

-Page One blog entry here, where single novels can be found.
+Page One blog entry here, where single novels and SF can be found.
 You are now on Page Two, the Dray Prescott Series, and other series he wrote under assumed names.

 Four series are currently being reviewed on this page.
-Last updated April 4th/24.
+Last updated December 3rd/24.

 THE DRAY PRESCOTT SERIES